wqhadija/online-marketer-chatgpt-prompts/README.md

 Product:
 [List of product benefits]

-## Write Effective Article and Turn Reader to Customer
+## Write Effective Article and Turn Reader to Customer 🗞
 Input:
->write an article 'Lose Weight the healthy way' and CTA for readers to buy the ebook.
+>write SEO-friendly article with topic 'Lose Weight the healthy way' and CTA for readers to buy the ebook.

 ## Write attractive ads for products exposure 🦋
 Input:
 >Introducing the newest and most advanced smartphone on the market - the [Product Name].
 With its sleek design and powerful features, it's sure to revolutionize the way you use your phone.

-## Write a brochure
+## Write a brochure 📜
 Input:
 >Are you tired of constantly buying bottled water?
 Invest in a [Product Name] water filter and enjoy clean and refreshing water straight from your tap.